surister/blog/content/blog/uuids-in-distributed-databases.md

 First, RFC Base64 does not preserve sort order for unencoded strings, because of the alphabet it uses;
 by pure randomness one could actually sort on a small set of elements though.

-And second, because the implementation detail of how the random data is generated, it generates a random integer that the node reuses for the group 1 and 5, like a seed, it then adds +1 every time it uses it to generate a flake.
+And second, because the implementation detail of how the random data is generated.
+A random integer is generated like a seed and +1 is added every time a new id is created.

 You can observe this by looking at the prefix of the `_id`, they are similar because they are sequential, in setups with more than one node, this random seed gets refresh more often, that's why you will only